cs544-wisc/s24/p8/README.md

 #### Q1: What percentage of Dane County's area is covered by water? (note that Madison is in Dane county).

+The total area can be determined by summing the areas of land and water.
 The output should be a float.

 #### Q2: Which states have the most number of counties?